Peptide Therapy: What Is It and How Could It Help You?

 Common Peptides Used in My Practice

-SS31: A mitochondrial antioxidant supporting cellular health, healthy aging, cardiovascular function, and brain health.
+• SS31: A mitochondrial antioxidant that supports cellular aging, cardiovascular, and brain health.

 How Functional Medicine and Peptide Therapy Work Together